 Item Description HCP host name Displays the HCP host name (FQDN).
-Replica HCP host Displays the replica HCP host name (FQDN).
+Replica HCP host name Displays the replica HCP host name (FQDN).
 Nothing is displayed if the replica HCP host name has not been set.
 HCP tenant name Displays the HCP tenant name.
 HCP account user Displays the user name of the data access account used to access all namespaces in the tenant.
 External host Displays the host name or IP address that has been made external and is used to connect to the HCP system.
-External replica host Displays the host name or IP address that has been made external and is used to connect to the replica HCP system. namespace Displays the HCP namespace name.
-Filesystem Displays the file system name.
-Total disk capacity(GB) Displays the file system capacity in GB.
-Versioning Displays whether to allow clients to access the past version of files migrated to the HCP system.